 - This is How I Became an Aesthetic Nurse Injector at a Cosmetic Clinic

-There are also many other resources available to learn more about life as an aesthetic cosmetic nurse.
-One of the best ways to determine whether this is a career that will be right for you is to speak directly to a cosmetic/aesthetic nurse who is practicing within a private practice or medical spa.
+Beyond reading job descriptions, one of the best ways to determine whether medical aesthetics is the career path for you is to speak directly to a cosmetic/aesthetic nurse currently practicing within a private practice or medical spa.

-Nurses who are trained in cosmetic and aesthetic procedures are able to raise the level of care for patients seeking improvements in their appearance.
-These nurses are able to experience tremendous satisfaction and financial reward from their while providing patients with treatments that improve and enhance the quality of their lives.
+Nurses trained in cosmetic and aesthetic procedures can raise the level of care for patients who seek improvements in their appearance.
+These nurses can also earn competitive pay while enhancing the quality of life for their patients.

-If you are interested in a career that will allow you to see that you’ve made an improvement in your patients, there are few better choices than cosmetic aesthetic nursing.
-Whether helping a patient to look younger, removing a regretted tattoo or smoothing away old acne scars, cosmetic nurses provide their patients with a sense of possibility and self-confidence unlike any other type of nursing specialty.
+Whether helping a patient to look younger, removing a regretted tattoo, or smoothing away old acne scars, cosmetic nurses provide their patients with a sense of possibility and self-confidence unlike any other type of nursing specialty.